-After evaluating the performance of our algorithms on real-world benchmark datasets, in this section, we use synthetic datasets with tunable parameters to study the algorithms' performance under various dataset properties.
-To do so, fixing the other parameters to the following default values, we vary one of the parameters and measure the average performance metrics over 30 runs.
+After evaluating the performance of our algorithms on real-world benchmark datasets, we use synthetic datasets with tunable parameters in this section to study the algorithms' performance under various dataset properties.
+To do so, we fix the other parameters to their default values and vary one of the parameters, measuring the average performance metrics over 30 runs.
 To be consistent with our real-world experiments, we set $n=1000$, $k=3$, and $\eps=0.03$.
-For the odd values (resp. even) of $l\in \ell$, the value of $x$ are generated using $dist_l=\mathcal{N}(1000+50,300)$ (resp. $dist_{l'}=\mathcal{N}(1000-50,300)$).
+For the odd (resp. even) values of $l\in \ell$, the $x$ values are generated using $dist_l=\mathcal{N}(1000+50,300)$ (resp. $dist_{l'}=\mathcal{N}(1000-50,300)$).
 Thus, the default value for the distribution-mean difference is $100$.
 The choices of the distribution means are motivated by the real-world income disparities.
-In addition, the default value for the number of groups is $\ell=2$, while considering equal group ratios as default (i.e., the expected number of samples from all groups is equal).
+The default number of groups is $\ell=2$, and we use equal group ratios (i.e., equal expected number of samples from each group) as the default setting.
 The performance results for varying the input size ($n$), number of buckets ($k$), and bias threshold $\eps$ were similar to the real-world datasets.
 Therefore, in the following, we focus on varying (C1) the distribution-mean difference between the groups, (C2) the (expected) group ratios, and (C3) the number of groups.